Form 1099 for Nonprofits: How and Why to Issue One

 - Nonprofit Form 990 Filing: An Essential Tax Guide.
 Learn everything you need to know about filing your nonprofit’s most important annual tax form—the IRS Form 990.

 - Outsourced Accounting for Nonprofits: Top 10+ Firms.
-Discover the benefits of working with an outsourced nonprofit accountant during tax season and beyond and explore our top recommendations.
+Discover the benefits of working with an outsourced nonprofit accountant during tax season and beyond, and explore our top recommendations.